virtual-disk-array/vda_doc/source/Introduction.rst

 Physical Disk (pd)
 ^^^^^^^^^^^^^^^^^^
 A pd is a bdev in the SPDK application.
-It indiciate a physical disk provided by the dn.
+It indicates a physical disk provided by the dn.
 Each pd is also a `logical volume store <https://spdk.io/doc/logical_volumes.html#lvs>`_ in spdk.
 The VDA cluster allocate disks for the virtual disk arrays from the logical volume store.
 Currently VDA supports 3 kind of pd,